ayushabrol13/Enhancing-Voice-Activity-Detection-in-Noisy-Environments/README.md

 [Dataset Link](http://www.openslr.org/17/)

-We are using the noise portion of the corpus.
+We are using the noise/sound-bible portion and speech/librivox portion of the corpus.
-It contains 932 recordings with a total time of 6 hours and 7 minutes.
+The noise/sound-bible portion contains 88 recordings.
 It captures a wide variety of technical and non-technical noises that cannot be considered speech or music.
 Some recordings feature an ambient environment, e.g., walking through a city.
 The ambient sounds usually do